Airport Security in Pakistan

 Using a Porter

-Porters are available at all major airports and can be surprisingly helpful - not just for carrying bags.
+Porters are available at all major airports and can be beneficial - not just for carrying bags.

 What they help with: